top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

 In each of the range areas the road can roughly be assumed as a straight lane.
 But for every area further away from the bot this straight lane fit is tilted more towards the left.
-For all the areas we take all the segments with their center point lying inside the area.
-Using these segments for each area we run the standard estimation getting a **d** and a **$\theta$** value.
+For each area, only those segments with center point is inside the area are considered.
+Using these segments for each area we run the standard estimation and thereafter we get for each area a **d** and a **$\theta$** value.
 Now we can compare those results with the **d** and a **$\theta$** value from the estimation of the position.

 The expected results are shown in [](#fig:curvature_estimation_expected) where the left most points in each graph represent the actual position estimation and the further three point represent the estimations of the three different range areas.
 As a leftover of the existing code where this was already the case, **$\phi$** and **$\theta$** are still used as synonyms within the code.
 Due to limited time, it did not make it to our highest priority at any time within our project, to merge those names.
 This should be done in further work.